EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 1. Click on the log file, `output.log`.

+For back-ends where your home directory is not common to both the Open OnDemand VM and the back-end, the File Manager cannot be used.
+An alternative to the File Manager is to log in to the back-end and view the files there, which can be done for any back-end.

 View the log file within the back-end:

 1. Select **Clusters** menu, back-end **Shell Access** option to log into the back-end.